aosabook/500lines/event-driven-web-server/writeup.md

 		     do (loop while (socket-close c)))
 	     (loop while (socket-close server)))))

-That's the core event loop that drives the rest.
+That's the event loop that drives the rest.
 Its relevant characteristics are

 - A server socket that listens for incoming connections,
 - some structure in which to store connections/buffers